- Submitting an interactive job – Save time by queuing once and running multiple times.

 - Using VNC with a Debugger – when displaying an X11 client (e.g., DDT) remotely over the network, interactive response is typically slow.
 Using the VNC server can often help you improve the situation.

-- Allinea DDT – a full-featured GUI-based debugging tool supporting scalar, multi-threaded, and large-scale parallel applications.
+- Arm Forge (formerly Allinea DDT) – a full-featured GUI-based debugging tool supporting scalar, multi-threaded, and large-scale parallel applications.

 - ATP – Cray’s Abnormal Termination Processing can generate a merged stack backtrace if your program dies.